IITH-Compilers/ml-llvm-project/model/RL4ReAl/src/README.md

 # Model Logs

+- Initial model logs are present in `ray_results`
 - customize model log directory using `ray.init(_temp_dir="<path_to_raylog>")`
-- llvm logs can be found at `/ml-llvm-project/model/RL4ReAl/src/log`
+- llvm logs can be found at `/model/RL4ReAl/src/log`